peterrus/protonmail-export-linux/README.md

 3. Clone and `cd` into this repository (in a encrypted container if you want).
 4. Edit offlineimaprc and change at least the username (You can find it in the Bridge)
 5. Run the export using `offlineimap -c offlineimaprc`
+6. Offlineimap will ask for your Bridge password and start the sync.

 Depending on the amount of emails in your account this can take few hours.
 Offlineimap uses a cache/metadata directory to track remote changes.
 This means you only download new emails when you run this command at a later date, something the official tool currently does not support.